Training & Internship Visa for Germany

 You can partially earn your income through an internship or vocational training in Germany.

 • For internships, it depends on your employer, as there are both paid and unpaid internships.
 Submit your internship contract for the visa application, including a salary statement if applicable.
-If you receive an internship salary, you only have to prove financial means, which are not covered by this allowance.
-For paid internships, at least the minimum wage is paid.
-However, you can often expect a higher internship allowance, especially in larger companies.
+If you receive an internship salary, you only have to prove financial means that are not covered by this allowance.
+Some internships must be paid at the statutory minimum wage, especially voluntary internships lasting longer than 3 months.
+Compulsory internships, short internships of up to 3 months, and certain orientation internships can be exempt from minimum-wage rules.

 Unpaid internships

-Unpaid internships are permissible in Germany in the following cases: compulsory internships required for graduation, short internships of up to three months, and orientation internships before studies.
-However, in such cases, your internship company may provide a declaration of commitment to cover your living expenses.
+Unpaid internships are permissible in Germany in the following cases: compulsory internships required for graduation, short internships of up to 3 months, and orientation internships before studies.
+However, voluntary internships lasting longer than 3 months usually trigger German minimum-wage rules.
+In such cases, the internship contract should clearly state whether the internship is compulsory, voluntary, paid, or exempt.

 • School-based vocational training is not remunerated.
-You, therefore, need proof of financial means of at least €11,508 for the first year.
+You, therefore, need proof of financial means of at least €11,508 for the first year in 2026.

 Health insurance